Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Cherry Blossoms at Tianyuan Palace

 Coming out of winter, rainfall picks up as spring trots along.
-By the end of May, wet season is officially upon you.
+By the end of May, the wet season officially arrives.
 If you’re planning to visit Taipei in spring, try to make it before then.

 Towards the beginning of spring, a light jacket or light sweater should be enough to keep you comfortable.
 Wearing layers is a good idea for spring in Taiwan.
 You’ll also want to keep a good travel umbrella and a lightweight rain jacket handy.